-- Routine ambulatory transportation for members who have the ability to travel in a vehicle unassisted.
-(We allow our member to be accompanied by one escort - minimum age of 18 years old.)
-Transportation (Routine) continued# - Routine wheelchair transportation for members in a standard sized wheelchair which must be in perfect working condition in order to be transported and initial pick-up location must have ramp access.
-Wheelchair transportation may also be available for members who use a cane or walker and need ramp access to travel in the vehicle with minor assistance. - Curb to curb transportation service to and from the authorized pick-up and drop-off locations.
+- Members who have the ability to travel in a vehicle unassisted.
+(We allow the member to be accompanied by one escort who is 18 years or older.) - Members who use a wheelchair.
+The wheelchair must be standard sized and in perfect working condition in order to be transported.
+The initial pick-up location must have ramp access. - Members who use a cane or walker and need ramp access to travel in the vehicle with minor assistance.